Tiger finally did it.

 Living in a simulation

-Golf simulators may not quite match the high-fidelity of the McLaren Applied Technologies MTS Vehicle Dynamics Simulator, but they are certainly changing how we engage with the game.
+Golf simulators may not quite match the high-fidelity of the McLaren Applied Technologies Vehicle Dynamics Simulator, but they are certainly changing how we engage with the game.

 And this is all while helping you to perfect your game, thanks to instant feedback and sophisticated swing analysis which can examine a myriad of metrics, including swing speed, face angle, launch angle, spin, and distance.